-Cutblock waste survey plans must include a map that accurately reflects the post-harvest location and shape of areas of reserved timber, whether grouped or dispersed.
+Cutblock waste survey plans must include a map that accurately reflects the post-harvest location and shape of areas of reserved timber, whether grouped or dispersed, and the items listed in section 6.2.2.

 The cutblock waste survey plan map must be submitted to the District Manager a minimum of 1 day prior to the survey.